 Cloudberry (Rubus chamaemorus)

 Cloudberry is a perennial grass which grows in swamps.
-Cloudberry has two leaves and one flower and its fruit is rich of vitamin C. Only 75 grams of these golden berries is enough to exceed the recommended daily intake.
+Cloudberry has two leaves and one flower and its fruit is rich in vitamin C. Only 75 grams of these golden berries is enough to exceed the recommended daily intake.
 Cloudberry also contains more vitamin E and ellagitannin than many fruits and grains.
 With 6,3 g/100 g of dietary fibre, it is the richest of all wild berries in dietary fibre.

 Sea-buckthorn (Hippophaë rhamnoides)